-Healthy Travel & Reopening Information
+Healthy Travel & What's Open

 Businesses, health experts and local governments are working together to ensure your health and safety while visiting our destination.
 Below, you’ll find trusted, up-to-date information about our theme parks, attractions, hotels, restaurants and more, including details about the vigorous standards being used to protect you.

 We know you’re eager to travel, and we also understand that the safety of your family and friends is your most important consideration.
 Visit with confidence knowing that Orlando’s wide-open spaces and expansive theme park and hotel properties give you plenty of room to spread out.
 More importantly, our businesses are working hard to provide you with peace of mind by employing enhanced safety procedures and formal programs that follow guidelines from the CDC and health officials.

 These businesses include trusted theme park brands such as Walt Disney World® Resort, Universal Orlando Resort and SeaWorld® Orlando.
 Trusted hoteliers like Hilton Worldwide, Marriott International, and Rosen Hotels & Resorts.
 And trusted restaurants that range from national brands to world-famous celebrity chefs — not to mention attractions, retailers and much more.